mar-vic/artwife/README.md

 ### Install the dependencies

 If using [poetry](https://python-poetry.org/), run "poetry install" in project root.
-Otherwise, just install django 4.2.
+Otherwise, just install django 4.2 into your python environment in whatever way you prefer.

 ### Serve the site locally

-If using poetry, issue "poetry shell" and run "python ./manage.py runserver" from "artwife" subdir.
-Otherwise, just run the python command.
+If using poetry, issue "poetry shell" and run "python ./artwife/manage.py runserver" from repository root.
+Otherwise, just run "python ./artwife/manage.py runserver" from repo root.
 The site should be served at 127.0.0.1:8000.